 If you are looking for something to test the water within the world of 7-strings this is definitely a good place to start.
 Unlike the other guitars, it is not really worth changing out the pickups of the Jackson Dinky, you’d be better off paying and getting a better guitar.

-If you like to start really loving the 7-strings and want to up your game to something else you could always sell the guitar on again and easily get $150 dollars provided it’s in good condition and put that towards something more top end.
-The double bonus being that you will have had a 7 string guitar and only lost $50.
+If you like to start really loving the 7-strings and want to up your game to something else you could always sell the guitar on again and easily get $150 dollars if it’s in good condition and put that towards something more top end.
+The double bonus is that you will have had a 7-string guitar and only lost $50.

 There have also been complaints of the guitar going out of tune too quickly but I have a suspicion this is technique rather than the guitar.
 The Dinky comes with jumbo frets, quite uncommon to its price range, and with jumbo frets your left-hand needs a much lighter touch.
 If you press the frets down to hard they get stretched more than normal so go out of tune much, much quicker.

 From a strict vanity point of view, I think this guitar rocks.
-I love the headstock design on this one and the satin black finish gives it such a sleek professional look.Click here to buy it from Guitar Center!
+I love the headstock design and the satin black finish gives it such a sleek professional look.Click here to check out the price and read some other reviews!